Best Online Banks in Canada 2024

 Motive Financial is one of the biggest online banks in Canada and is a division of the Canadian Western Bank.

 Motive Financial offers a chequing account and a savings account, plus GICs, TFSAs, and RRSPs.
-New clients opening a Motive Savvy Savings Account will see an interest rate of 3% – a really good rate compared to many other online banks.
-Problem is, their overall fees make this service much less enticing.
+New clients opening a Motive Savvy Savings Account will see an interest rate of 4.10% – a really good rate compared to many other online banks.
+While there is no monthly fee for this account, the other fees really add up and make their high interest rate less attractive.

 Motive Financial lets you earn interest on your chequing account too.
-The Cha-Ching Chequing account will bring you 0.25% in interest.
+The Cha-Ching Chequing account will bring you 0.15% in interest.
+It has free Interac e-transfers, unlimited free transactions, no monthly fee, and 50 personalized cheques are included.
 Check out my Motive Financial Review for full details.

 Pros: